Prince Harry Reveals When He Wants to Start a Family With Meghan Markle

 First comes love, then comes marriage.
 Now that Meghan Markle and Prince Harry have announced their engagement, are they thinking about that baby carriage?

-When asked about children during the couple's first joint interview on Sky News, Harry said, "Not currently.
+When asked about children during the couple's first joint interview on the BBC, Harry said, "Not currently.
 No." His bride-to-be laughed at his response.

 However, the couple may revisit the subject of children after they tie the knot this spring.